-We reached as far as Halkidiki and the Aegean Sea coast of Central Macedonia.
+We reached as far as Aegean seacoast of Central Macedonia.

 Not bad.
-But time has run out and now we must turn and head back across the country.
+But time had run out on us and now we had to turn and head back across the country.
 Homeward bound.
-From North to North West Greece.
+Back to Corfu.
+Back from North to North West Greece.

-The first town we hit on this journey backwards is the town of Pella.
-It is the 30th of August.
+The first town we hit on this journey backwards was the town of Pella.
+It was the 30th of August.

 Pella is the town where Alexander was born.
 The 30th of August is the celebration day throughout the whole of Greece for the name of Alexander.
 My name is Alexander.
-This all seems somehow appropriate in some way as the car enters the – quite unexpectedly rather ugly – home town of Megas Alexandros.
+This all seemed somehow meaningful, in some way, as the car entered the – quite unexpectedly ugly – home town of Megas Alexandros.